-Benton County had Oregon’s lowest seasonally adjusted unemployment rate at 3.2 percent in August 2019.
-Other counties with some of the lowest unemployment rates in August included Hood River (3.4%), Washington (3.4%), and Multnomah (3.5%).
-Six counties had unemployment rates at or below the national rate of 3.7 percent.
-Nine of Oregon’s counties had unemployment rates below the statewide rate ofRead More
+Benton County had Oregon’s lowest seasonally adjusted unemployment rate at 3.3 percent in October 2019.
+Other counties with some of the lowest unemployment rates in October included Hood River (3.4%), Washington (3.4%), and Multnomah (3.5%).
+These four counties had unemployment rates below the national rate of 3.6 percent.
+Ten of Oregon’s counties had unemployment rates at or below the statewideRead More

 Please join us at our office to congratulate Rob Merriman on his retirement from SOREDI!
 Friday, November 15 1:00 – 4:30 pm 1311 E. Barnett Rd, Suite 301, Medford We will have popcorn and cake, beverages and all kinds of fun recollections – chocolate chips are optional!
 The only thing we are missing is YOU!Read More